neilotoole/sq/libsq/core/ocache/example/staffdir/README.md

-# staffdir - oncecache example
+# staffdir: ocache example

-`staffdir` contains a `oncecache` example.
+`staffdir` contains a `ocache` example.
 It is a simple staff directory backed by a DB. uses `oncecache` to cache the staff data.